heroku/cli/packages/heroku-cli-plugin-certs-v5/README.md

 ## `heroku certs`

-List SSL certificates for an app.
+list SSL certificates for an app

 ```
 USAGE